PCCI’s Steve Miff Nominated for Dallas Business Journal’s Most Admired CEO Award

 Realistically, this is the starting baseline for most organizations.
 Often, teams will attempt to use clinical and claims data ALONE as a means to segment patient populations and project the impact on a patient or cohort.
 This rarely works; rather, it often leads to late treatment in acute environments, sub-optimal interventions, and erroneous insights about specific patients, patient populations, or geographic markets.

-Teams can extract basic information from claims or clinical data that could serve as effective SDOH proxies.
+Teams can extract basic information from claims or clinical data that could serve as effective NMDOH proxies.
 An example would be to look at the number of changes in addresses in a specific record, over a 12-month period, as a strong indicator of housing instability.
 At the highest level, teasing out information from existing records can begin to illuminate some of the critical social and economic challenges that may present for individuals in a given community.
 This level of insight also allows health- system teams to test basic assumptions about a market.
 We’ve seen teams fooled when the employment level appears to be relatively stable, only to subsequently discover that much of the employment is via low-wage jobs with very poor benefits.
 If you begin to see that people are moving around even though the employment statistic looks stable, you begin to realize that the actual stability of your community might not be what you perceived it to be.

 If at Level 1, Leadership Teams Should Be: